 The final step for achieving this is performing well in the interviews.

 To get more details about Google’s hiring process and the skills they’re looking for, take a look at The Ultimate Guide to Become a Data Scientist at Google.

 The central part of all the interviews you’ll have at Google are, one way or another, your technical skills.

-While you for sure don’t know which questions you’ll get, there are still ways for you to better your chances of getting a job.
+While you for sure don’t know which questions you’ll get, there are still ways for you to better your chances of getting a data science job.

 - Brush up your skills